Garima891/git-session/README.md

 # git-session
-empty repository for git session
+This is my first git repository
 Author - Garima Bule